Chris Smalls: New York v. Amazon, Inc.

 In February 2021, Attorney General of New York Letitia James sued Amazon for allegedly providing inadequate safety precautions and retaliation against employees who complained, including Smalls.
 James sought changes in Amazon policies and training, as well as financial compensation for Smalls and the opportunity for him to return to his job at Amazon.
 The state's lawsuit was dismissed with the court finding the claims were preempted by federal law.
-The State appealed and Amazon countersued.
+The state appealed and Amazon countersued.
 In 2022 the case was settled with James dropping the appeal and Amazon dropping the countersuit.

+Smalls (left) crashing the 2026 Met Gala before getting arrested.
+Actress Heidi Klum (right) was on the red carpet at the time.

 Other ventures

 2025 Gaza Freedom Flotilla

 In July 2025, Smalls joined several other activists aboard the Gaza Freedom Flotilla, attempting to break Israel's blockade of the Gaza Strip amid the Gaza genocide.
 Between July 26 and 27, the IDF seized the ship, towed it to the Port of Ashdod, and detained the activists on board, vowing to deport them to their respective countries.
-Along with most of the detainees, Smalls refused to sign deportation papers, and went on a hunger strike to protest Israel's unlawful arrest of the crew and its starvation of Palestinians in Gaza.
+Along with most of the detainees, Smalls refused to sign deportation papers, and went on a hunger strike to protest what he viewed as Israel's unlawful arrest of the crew and its starvation of Palestinians in Gaza.
 Smalls was one of the last two passengers to remain in Israeli custody, being expelled on July 31.

 Personal life

 Smalls meeting President Joe Biden, May 2022.

 Smalls was married for seven years and has three children, including a set of twins.
 He is frequently seen wearing streetwear in the style of hip hop culture and has said criticism of his appearance "really motivates me to continue dressing the way I do because I want y'all to understand it's not about how I look" and that "If I was to run for president, I would look just like this ...
 I'd walk in the White House with a pair of Jordans on because this is who I am as a person".

 Smalls is active on Twitter, where he tweets about the ALU and other labor organizing issues.
+In 2026, Smalls joined UpScrolled.